stancs/medical-appt-scheduling-system/README.md

 To run integration test, you need to set Mongo DB test URL in env variable `MONGO_DB_TEST_URL`.
 For every test, it will wipe out previous records, and run DB operations from there.

-To run the test, you don't need to run the GraphQL server since the test script itself will run the server.
+To run the test, you don't need to run the GraphQL server since the test script itself will run the server by itself.
 Please enter this command:

 ```
 npm run test